snehilchatterjee/intelAI/README.md

 ## Future Work

-June 21, 2024 : <s> Obtaining Mean Opinion Score and calculating other metrics for super-resolution tasks. </s>

-Making a pipeline which will detect and correct in the same app
+July 05, 2024: <s> Making a pipeline which will detect and correct in the same app </s>

 ## Contributing